 X-ile Project is proud to be a member of the Coalition to Repeal the 8th Amendment and the Together for Yes National Civil Society Campaign.
-Repeal of the 8th Amendment is vital for all people in Ireland who require free, legal and safe access to abortion, especially those who cannot travel for various reasons including lack of means, migrant or refugee status, disability, or personal circumstances.
+The repeal of the 8th Amendment is a vital milestone for all people in Ireland who require free, legal and safe access to abortion, especially those who cannot travel for various reasons including lack of means, migrant or refugee status, disability, or personal circumstances.

 X-ile Project is a voluntary, grassroots organisation and is not funded by any outside organisation.